Best Indonesia Family Vacation with hotels Seeking Nature

 Price: USD 32 – USD 52

 Address: Tuktuk Siadong 1, Simanindo, Indonesia

-A traditional house situated by Lake Toba, Horas Family Home offers relaxing family-friendly accommodation in North Sumatra.
+A traditional Batak house situated by Lake Toba, Horas Family Home offers relaxing family-friendly accommodation in North Sumatra.
 It comes with full kitchen facilities, international TV channels, WIFi, library, organic garden and fish pond.
 This homestay-style accommodation showcases a taste of local food prepared by the owners, with the option to have a family barbecue.
 With the lake as its backyard, you can fish or even partake in water sports, such as kayaking or jet skiing.
 A newly constructed children’s pool adds to the attraction making this place home to many families with kids.

 Star Rating: 3*